Sanguine: Visual Analysis for Patient Blood Management: Introduction

-\firstsection{Introduction}
+\section{Introduction}

 Transfusion is the most commonly performed medical procedure during hospitalizations in the United States~\cite{pfuntner_most_2013}, with 17.2 million blood products transfused in 2015~\cite{ellingson_continued_2017}.
-Although transfusions are often medically necessary and even life-saving, they have also been identified as one of the most overused procedures in hospitals~\cite{thejointcommissionandtheamericanmedicalassociation-convenedphysicianconsortiumforperformanceimprovement_proceedings_2012}.
-Unnecessary transfusions can lead to adverse reactions and complications, such as acidosis, hypothermia, coagulopathy, and potentially even death~\cite{sahu_adverse_2014}.
+Although transfusions are often medically necessary and even life-saving, they have also been identified as one of the most overused procedures in hospitals~\cite{the_joint_commission_and_the_american_medical_association-_convened_physician_consortium_for_performance_improvement_proceedings_2012}.
+Unnecessary transfusions can lead to adverse reactions and complications, such as volume overload, lung injury, hemolysis, and more~\cite{delaney_transfusion_2016}.

 Management and acquisition of blood products is also expensive, creating financial incentives for hospitals to optimize their usage.
 To better address these problems, many hospitals have hired dedicated experts in patient blood management (PBM), and PBM has become an independent academic field.
-Through PBM, health care providers aim to reduce unnecessary transfusions and improve patients' outcomes through various methods, such as treating anemia (lack of red blood cells) prior to surgeries, providing guidelines on when transfusions are necessary, and using cell salvage (``recycling'' blood) during surgery~\cite{gross_patient_2015}.
+Through PBM, health care providers aim to reduce unnecessary transfusions and improve patients' outcomes using various methods, such as treating anemia (lack of red blood cells) prior to surgeries, providing guidelines on when transfusions are necessary, and using cell salvage (``recycling'' blood) during surgery~\cite{gross_patient_2015}.

 Successful PBM involves multiple stakeholders.
 PBM experts analyze the usage of blood products and give advice or develop guidelines on best practices.
-Clinicians, in turn, make decisions about when and how much to transfuse, and hence they need to be well informed about best practices and their individual performance regarding these best practices.
+Clinicians, in turn, make decisions about when and how much to transfuse, thus they need to be well informed about best practices, their individual performance regarding these best practices, and their performance relative to their peers.

-These analysis processes, however, are not possible with the current tools available in hospitals.
+These analysis processes, however, are difficult with the current tools available in hospitals.
 Electronic health records software may provide static charts and reports on blood product usage, but they lack the nuance and sophistication necessary to make a holistic evaluation of the practice of individual clinicians.
-For example, when one surgeon uses significantly more blood products than their peers, they might rightly claim that they do so because they are treating the most difficult cases with many comorbidities.
+For example, when one surgeon uses significantly more blood products than their peers, they might rightly claim that they do so because they are treating the most difficult cases with many patient comorbidities.
+With current tools, analysis is often static or limited to only certain clinical contexts.